View the recent COVID-19 information for licensees

 Trading hours on ANZAC Day vary for different gaming or liquor licences.

-The Liquor Control Reform Act 1998 (the Act) includes restrictions regarding the supply of liquor on ANZAC Day.
-To see your ANZAC Day trading hours, check the details on your current liquor licence and any special conditions which may restrict your trading hours.
+The Liquor Control Reform Act 1998 (the Act) includes restrictions on gambling and the supply of liquor on ANZAC Day (25 April).
+To see your ANZAC Day trading hours, check the details on your current liquor and/or gambling licence and any special conditions which may restrict your trading hours.

 ANZAC Day trading restrictions do not apply to: